ibm-cloud-docs/transit-gateway/create-gre.md

 {{site.data.keyword.attribute-definition-list}}

-# Creating a Generic Routing Encapsulation tunnel connection
+# Creating a GRE tunnel connection
 {: #gre-connection}

 You can connect endpoints using a Generic Routing Encapsulation (GRE) tunnel transit gateway connection.
 This connection allows a transit gateway to connect to overlay networks hosted on classic infrastructure resources.